aws-samples/mlops-pipeline-prestodb/blog_post.md

 ## Conclusion

-We have now seen an end-to-end process of our solution.
+We have now seen an end-to-end process of our MLOps solution on SageMaker.
 We fetched data by connecting a SageMaker Processing Job to a PrestoDB instance, followed by training, evaluating, registering the model.
-We then approved the latest registered model from our training pipeline solution and ran batch inference against the batch data (queried from PrestoDB) stored in S3.
+We then approved the latest registered model from our training pipeline solution and ran batch inference against it using batch data (queried from PrestoDB) and stored in S3.
 Furthermore, we deployed the latest approved model as a real time SageMaker endpoint to run inferences.

 With the rise of generative AI, the use of training, deploying and running machine learning models exponentially increases, and so does the use of data.
-With an integration of SageMaker Processing Jobs with PrestoDB, customers can easily and seamlessly migrate their workloads to SageMaker pipelines without any burden of additional data preparation, storage, and access.
+With an integration of SageMaker Processing Jobs with PrestoDB, customers can easily and seamlessly migrate their workloads to SageMaker pipelines without any additional burden of data preparation, storage, and data accessibility.
 Customers can now build, train, evaluate, run batch inferences and deploy their models as real time endpoints while taking advantage of their existing data engineering pipelines with minimal-no code changes.

 We encourage you to learn more by exploring SageMaker Pipeline, open-source data querying engines like PrestoDB and building a solution